michaelrbock/notes/books/designing-data-intensive-applications-part-2.md

 If a user writes data, then immediately reads it (as is common), it would be bad if the async follower the read request went to didn't yet have the write.
 We need *read-after write consistency* (aka *read-your-writes consistency*): guarantees that a user will see any updates they submitted (not necessarily other users though).
 How to implement:

 * Read something a user may have modified from the leader.
 * If most things are user-editable, the above doesn't allow for read scaling benefits of replication.
-Instead, have other heurisitics for when to read from the leader (e.g. within a certain amount of time or track replication lag to followers).
+Instead, have other heuristics for when to read from the leader (e.g. within a certain amount of time or track replication lag to followers).
 * Client remembers timestamp of most recent write and ensures replica serving read is up-to-date or waits.
 Timestamp could be a *logical timestamp* (indicating order of writes) or actual system clock (needs clock synchronization).
 * If spread across multiple DCs, additional complexity.